benjiDupuis/heavy_tails_generalization/README.md

-# Code for our experimental results
+# Generalization Properties of Heavy-tailed Stochastic Differential Equations

+This is the source code for our ICML 2024 paper [Generalization Bounds for Heavy-Tailed SDEs through the Fractional Fokker-Planck Equation](https://arxiv.org/abs/2402.07723).

 We provide the code base that we used to produce our main experiments and figures.
 All our implementation has been done in python, tested with python `3.11.7`.

 ## Installation